coulisse/spiderweb/README.md

 ```

+**The `local` Directory**

+The `local` directory is used to keep configuration, runtime data, and logs separate from the source code.
+This structure allows you to personalize your installation and update the project without losing your local data or settings.

+- **local/cfg**: contains configuration files.
+  On first run, if the `local` folder (or `local/cfg`) does not exist, it is created automatically and the main `cfg` folder is copied into `local/cfg`.
+  **You do not need to modify the main `cfg` folder:** all customizations should be made only in `local/cfg`, since the main one is only used as an initial template.
+- **local/data**: contains data generated and persisted by the application (e.g., visits.json and other runtime files).
+- **local/log**: contains the application’s log files.

+- When you update the project, the `local` folder is not overwritten, so you can keep your custom settings and data.

 **Telnet** (for the list of connected users/nodes)

-With other necessary settings set up your spiderweb *telnet_user* Callsign and *telnet_password* in /cfg/config.json
+With other necessary settings set up your spiderweb *telnet_user* Callsign and *telnet_password* in /local/cfg/config.json
 ```console
 "telnet_host": "mysite",
 "telnet_port": "7300",